 - Oddly, this seems to have been Aphrodite's old personality.

 - Rich Idiot with No Day Job: Ultraweapon is apparently this.
-He made part of his original armor but used a core of engineers to make the rest of it and now coasts on the profits from his work.
+He made part of his original armor but has since used a core of engineers to make the rest of it.
+He now coasts on the profits and prestige from 'his' work.